Skip to content

 The three most common types of abrasive grains are ceramic alumina, zirconia alumina, and aluminum oxide.

 Ceramic alumina grains have the longest life and the fastest cut rate among all abrasive grains.
-They are a new revolution for machining industries.
+They are a new revolution for the machining industry.
 Ceramic abrasive grains can cut consistently and aggressively under moderate to high pressure.
-The color of ceramic is orange or red.
+The color of the ceramic is orange or red.
 Primarily used in metalworking applications.
 Ceramic abrasive grits range from 24 to 120.

 What are Ceramic Abrasives Used For?